CreativeDesigner3D/home_builder_3_docs/docs/01_getting_started.md

 ![Alt text](images/save_deco_include_child_objects.png)

 !!! note
     It is a good idea to create an external library package for your custom assets.
-This makes it so they don't get overwritten when you update and you can easily distrubute them to other users.
+This makes it so they don't get overwritten when you update and you can easily distribute them to other users.
 View the Section on [Creating External Libraries](04_library_development.md#creating-external-decoration-and-material-libraries) for further details.

 ## Materials